 The Strategic Ellipse has 74% of the world’s oil and 70% of the world’s natural gas reserves:

 It is a fact that oil is finite and that there is a peak oil.
 Since this study is mainly focused on understanding cause-effect relations following such a peak oil situation, it is not necessary to specify a precise point in time.
 Some institutions claim that peak oil will occur as early as around 2010.
-[My comment: turns out that conventional oil peaked in 2005 (peak oil posts, Science magazine Peak Oil Production May Already Be Here Mar 25, 2011]
+[My comment: conventional oil peaked in 2005 (peak oil posts, Science magazine Peak Oil Production May Already Be Here Mar 25, 2011]

 Today approximately 90% of all industrially manufactured products depend on the availability of oil.
 Oil is not only the source material for producing fuels and lubricants but is also used as hydrocarbon for most plastic.
 It is one of the most important raw materials in the production of many different products such as pharmaceuticals, dyes and textiles.
 As the source material for various types of fuels, oil is a basic prerequisite for the transportation of large quantities of goods over long distances.
 Alongside information technology, container ships, trucks and aircraft form the backbone of globalization.
 Oil-based mobility also significantly influences our lifestyle, both regionally and locally.
 For example, living in suburbs several miles from their workplace would be impossible for many people without a car.